chid-mulesoft/mule-deploy-project/README.md

 ## API Manager related deployment

-### create API instance in API Manager

 The maven profile "crowd" is used to create or look up API Instance in Anypoint Platform API Manager.

 The implementation is using Groovy script and it is wrapped as a Maven task.
 So it can be used by any CICD products with Maven support, in different platforms (Windows, Linux)

-To deploy an API implentation, normally it will includes two deployment targets:
-   1. Runtime Manager
-   2. API Manager
+The curent release is only scoping for the creat or lookup of an API instance in the API manager.
+The Groovy script will be extended in the future release to include the policies or client management functionalities.

 ### Exchange.json file in MDA